miatribe/Pavlov/README.md

 # Pavlov
-Pet Info tracker for iRO:Odin (Restart)
+Pet and Homunculus tracker for iRo

 [Download link](https://github.com/miatribe/Pavlov/releases/download/0.2/Pavlov.zip)

 #### Must be ran as admin.

-Arrow at bottom right can be used to cycle between RO clients
+Arrow at bottom right can be used to cycle between RO clients.

+Settings in the context menu located in your taskbar can be used to select if you are tracking pets or homunculus and to toggle the alarm type used.

 ![preview](https://raw.githubusercontent.com/miatribe/pavlov/master/PavlovPreview2.png)

-### future upgrades
-* Make a toggle to have alarm repeat (current) or just play once.